jiang-qc/Capstone_Project/Daily_Log/README.md

 - I attended the Scott Mackie's talk about working in Amazon online.
 - We had a meeting to discuss the what we should present on the meeting with Jungyeul.
 - I used pysrt to extract the transcript and duration of each course and made them a dataframe.

+## 2022/05/16
+- We met with Jungyeul to discussion the two indications we've came up with, and the next step of our project.

+## 2022/05/17